-MODEL STANDING ORDERS 2018 FOR ENGLAND (REVISED 2020)
+MODEL STANDING ORDERS 2018 FOR ENGLAND revised April 2022 (new legislation)

 Intro oduction 3

 1. Rules of debate at meetings 4

 2. Disorderly conduct at meetings 5

 3. Meetings generally 6

 4. Committees and sub-committees 9

-5. Ordinary council meetings .
-10
+5. Ordinary council meetings 10

-6. Extraordinary meetings of the council, committees and sub-committees .
-12
+6. Extraordinary meetings of the council, committees and sub-committees 12

-7. Previous resolutions .
-13
+7. Previous resolutions 13

-8. Voting on appointments .
-13
+8. Voting on appointments 13

-9. Motions for a meeting that require written notice to be given to the proper officer .
-13
+9. Motions for a meeting that require written notice to be given to the proper officer 13

-10. Motions at a meeting that do not require written notice .
-14
+10. Motions at a meeting that do not require written notice 14

-11. Management of information 14
+11. Management of information 15

 12. Draft minutes 15

 13. Code of conduct and dispensations 16

 14. Code of conduct complaints 17

 15. Proper officer 17

 16. Responsible financial officer 19

 17. Accounts and accounting statements 19

 18. Financial controls and procurement 20

-19. Handling staff matters 22
+19. Handling staff matters 21

 20. Responsibilities to provide information 22

-21. Responsibilities under data protection legislation 23
+21. Responsibilities under data protection legislation 22

 22. Relations with the press/media 23

 23. Execution and sealing of legal deeds 23

-24. Communicating with district and county or unitary councillors 24
+24. Communicating with district and county or unitary councillors 23

 25. Restrictions on councillor activities 24

-26 Standing orders generally 24
+26. Standing orders generally 24